raechill95/SELUGandT/_episodes/19-index-slice-subset.md

     - Describe BOOLEAN objects in Python and manipulate data using BOOLEANs.
 ---

-In lesson 01, we read a CSV into a Python pandas DataFrame.
+In lesson 17, 18 and 19, we read a CSV into a Python pandas DataFrame.
 We learned:

 - how to save the DataFrame to a named object,
 - how to perform basic math on the data,
 - how to calculate summary statistics, and
-- how to create plots of the data.
+- how to clean up messy data output

 In this lesson, we will explore **ways to access different parts of the data**
 using: